darianaroman/dsa-2021-g3/30413/Bogdan Emilian Sandu/Lab05/README.md

-# Lab X
+# Lab 05

-> Edit this file and describe in a few words what you've done in this lab.
+> Learned about binary search trees.
+Learned more about the correct syntax of code.
+Solved mandatory problem.